Setup and Goals

 Each unit is worth VPs as follows: 5 VPs for the Dungeon, 4 VPs for the Walls, 3 VPs for the Towers.

 Each section is built in order (Dungeon, Walls, Towers).
-After a section marker is passed on the road, work continues in the next section even if the previous one is incomplete.
+After a section marker is passed on the road by the Bailiff, work continues in the next section even if the previous one is incomplete.
 If a section is filled, work immediately commences on the next section.

 The player who constructs the most units in a turn earns one royal favour.
 If there is a tie, the player who built first wins the favour.